cariad/cfp/README.md

 [{'ParameterKey': 'ParameterA', 'ParameterValue': 'Value A'}, {'ParameterKey': 'ParameterB', 'ParameterValue': 'Value B'}]
 ```

+The `.api` property can be passed directly to boto3:

 ```python
 from cfp import StackParameters from boto3.session import Session